Live Input

 After an Input Card and its driver is installed, the Input Card should be listed as child element of your Vertex System into Project Explorer.

-go to project explorer and navigate to the system where the input device is installed
+go to Project Explorer and navigate to the System where the input device is installed

 select the input device